-Enter the subject's name, protocol being used, age and gender in the Name, Protocol, Age and Sex text boxes.
+- 2) Enter the subject's name and the protocol being used in the Name and Protocol text boxes. - 3) Enter the subject's age and sex in the Age and Sex text boxes.

-- Select the amount of time to average per segment in the Average (sec) text box. - Enter the subject's height (cm or in) and weight (kg or lbs) in the Height and Weight text boxes. - Enter the maximum heart rate your subject may attain in the Maximum Heart Rate text box.
-This is typically calculated as: 220 the subject's age. - Enter the concentrations of oxygen (usually 20.9%) and carbon dioxide (usually 0.04%) in inhaled air in the Insp.
+- 4) Select the amount of time to average per segment in the Average (sec) text box. - 5) Enter the subject's height (in centimeters or inches) and weight (in kilograms or pounds) in the Height and Weight text boxes. - 6) Enter the maximum experimental heart rate your subject may attain in the Maximum Heart Rate text box.
+This is typically calculated as: 220 the subject's age. - 7) Enter the concentrations of oxygen (usually 20.9%) and carbon dioxide (usually 0.04%) in inhaled air in the Insp.
 O2 (%) and Insp.
-CO2 (%) text boxes. - The subject's profile can be saved for future experiments by clicking the Save Subject button at the top of the dialog.
+CO2 (%) text boxes. - 8) The subject's profile can be saved for future experiments by clicking the Save Subject button at the top of the dialog.
 This profile can later be retrieved and entered by clicking the Load Subject button. - By clicking Calculate, the Metabolic Graph will appear in the XY graph window, and the Data Table will be populated with the metabolic parameters.
-Click Calculate whenever settings are updated. - The subject's anaerobic threshold (AT) is calculated automatically, and is shown in the VCO2 vs VO2 XY graph.
+Click Calculate whenever settings are updated. - 10) The subject's anaerobic threshold (AT) is calculated automatically, and is shown in the VCO2 vs VO2 XY graph.
 This value can be recalculated manually as described in the Metabolic Graph section below.
 Click Calculate AT to display the recalculated anaerobic threshold.